 Don’t assume you’ll just remember.
 You probably won’t until one day, 2.5 years from now you notice your utility bill has shot through the stratosphere, you have this weird cough or you see odd, dark shadows forming along the edges of your carpet.
 Don’t let that happen.

 My filthy filter wake-up call prompted me to get online to do some research.
-That’s how I found FilterEasy, a company that delivers the exact filter we need, just when we need to change it—at a comparable cost of the very same filter at the home improvement center store near our home.
+That’s how I found Second Nature (formerly FilterEasy), a company that delivers the exact filter we need, just when we need to change it—at a comparable cost of the very same filter at the home improvement center store near our home.
 Wow!
 What a great service for those of us who need reminders.
 I don’t have to think about when to replace the furnace filter.

 We received our first shipment.
 Having that sizable box show up at the door was the reminder we needed to replace the filter—right then.
 Done.

-The folks at FilterEasy are offering Everyday Cheapskate readers their first set of filters free (you’ll just pay shipping) when you use this LINK.
-Of course you can cancel or make changes to your subscription any time.
+The folks at Second Nature are offering Everyday Cheapskate readers their first set of filters free (you’ll just pay to ship) when you use this LINK.
+Of course, you can cancel or make changes to your subscription at any time.